Civic Health: Cultivate Capacity

 1. Multi-entity Compliance

 Strong compliance systems are essential for organizations working across multiple entities and engaging in electoral work.
 The legal landscape can be complex.
-And for many BIPOC-led groups, navigating compliance often means investing extra time and resources just to ensure they can participate fully and safely in political work without risking their tax status.
+And for many groups that serve BIPOC, navigating compliance often means investing extra time and resources just to ensure they can participate fully and safely in political work without risking their tax status.

 We believe that compliance shouldn’t be a barrier to building power.
 It should be a foundation.
 With the right support, groups can strengthen their internal systems, reduce risk and gain the confidence to run impactful campaigns.